 How do I Complete CEUs?

-The most important step when completing CEUs is to verify the training provider is approved by the state board and that the courses you select satisfy the topic requirements indicated by the renewal agency.
-You should be able to find both online and in-person training providers that are approved by your state.
-There are a number of private training vendors, plus you can check your local community colleges.
+The most important step when completing CNA continuing education units (CEUs) is to verify the program provider is approved by the state board and that the courses you select satisfy the topic requirements indicated by the renewal agency.
+You should be able to find both online and in-person class providers that are approved by your state.
+There are a number of private program vendors, plus you can check your local community colleges.